 Before truncating files, it’s essential to determine their sizes to ensure you’re managing your storage effectively.
 For detailed guidance on this, explore the various methods to find file sizes in Linux to optimize your file management process.
 Users of Unix-like operating systems can route the output of a command or program to a file rather than showing it in the terminal by using shell redirection, more especially the > operator.

 The shell redirection operator can be used to truncate files in many different ways.
-Before truncating files, it’s essential to determine their sizes to ensure you’re managing your storage effectively.
+Before truncating files, it’s essential to determine size to ensure you’re managing your storage effectively.
 For detailed direction on this, explore the various methods to find file sizes in Linux to optimize your file management process.

 Use command colon (:) as Null